Is Adultery Grounds For Divorce?

 When Jesus had finished saying these things, he left Galilee and went into the region of Judea to the other side of the Jordan.
 Large crowds followed him, and he healed them there.
 Some Pharisees came to him to test him.
 They asked, “Is it lawful for a man to divorce his wife for any and every reason?”
 “Haven’t you read,” he replied, “that at the beginning the Creator ‘made them male and female,’ and said, ‘For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh’?
 So they are no longer two, but one.
 Therefore what God has joined together, let man not separate.”
 “Why then,” they asked, “did Moses command that a man give his wife a certificate of divorce and send her away?”
 Jesus replied, “Moses permitted you to divorce your wives because your hearts were hard.
 But it was not this way from the beginning.
 I tell you that anyone who divorces his wife, except for marital unfaithfulness, and marries another woman commits adultery.”

-And just as a note of further interest and information; the following verses are the only two places in the New Testament where the word moicheia (the only word some consider adultery) as we understand it today) appears:
+As a note of further interest and information; the following verses are the only two places in the New Testament where the word moicheia (the only word some think indicates adultery) as we understand it today) appears:

 Matthew 15:19 - For out of the heart come evil thoughts, murder, adultery, sexual immorality, theft, false testimony, slander.

-Thank you for the clarification.
+Linda, thank you for the clarification.
 Another question, in Matt.
 19:1-9, Jesus mentions that divorce can be granted due to infidelity.
-However, grounds for divorce due to infidelity is not mentioned in Jesus’ discourse on divorce in Mark 10:1:12; again, it seems that in the Gospel of Mark, that marriage partners are for life regardless of the situation.
+However, grounds for divorce due to infidelity is not mentioned in Jesus’ discourse on divorce in Mark 10:1-12.
+Again, it seems that in the Gospel of Mark, that marriage partners are for life regardless of the situation.
 Sorry for being such a pain!!

 Hi Dave,